THargreaves/into-the-tidyverse/resources/session_five/session_five_presentation.md

-An Introduction to the Tidyverse | Session Five
+Into the Tidyverse | Session Five
 ====================================
 author: Tim Hargreaves
 date: 2019-10-31